OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 ## Elasticsearch Analyzers

-All [Built-in](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html) and custom analyzers are supported.
+As of version 1.6, [built-in](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html) and custom analyzers are supported.
 By default, only `standard` analyzer is available.
 You may update the Elasticsearch configurations to enable any of the built-in and any custom analyzers.
 For example, to enable the built in `stop` and `standard` analyzers, you may add the following to the [appsettings.json](../../core/Configuration/README.md) file

 ```json
 "OrchardCore_Elasticsearch": {